auth0/docs/articles/clients/client-settings/single-page-application/index.md

 ---
-description: Client settings for Native Clients
+description: Client settings for SPA Clients
 toc: true
 ---

-# Client Settings: Native
+# Client Settings: Single Page Applications

 When creating an Auth0 Client, you'll be asked to indicate the *type* of Client you want to create.